https://www.bettycjung.net/Phenomjoin.htm

 For the time you are serving as a mentor, keep track of your contacts/activities on the Mentor Activity Log.
 This will help the program director assess the types of services the program is providing and to develop other types of activities to meet the needs of individuals contacting mentors.

-At the end of the academic year you will be expected to submit these forms and to fill out an Annual Program Evaluation Form.
+At the end of the academic year you will be expected to submit these forms and to complete an Annual Program Evaluation Form that is used to make suggested changes to enhance the program.
 At that time you can choose to continue for another year, or take a break.
 Your feedback is essential to the annual program report.
+All mentors who complete one year of service and the annual evaluation will be awarded a certificate of appreciation.

 WHAT CAN I EXPECT AS A MENTOR?